department-of-veterans-affairs/caseflow/docs/prod-squad.md

 * Alan

 ### Rotation
 Each person will take one week being the primary responder.
-If the primary does not respond in time, Pager Duty will escalate to everyone else at the same time.
+If the primary does not respond in time, PagerDuty will escalate to everyone else at the same time.
 This has the benefit of being simple to implement, and provides a hilarious consequence for people who are not responsive.

+If the primary responder is not able to be responsive during their shift, they are responsible for finding a backup.
+For instance, if you are going out to dinner, and you're on call, you should get someone else to cover you during that time.

 ### On Call Hours
 * Monday through Saturday: 6a - 12a EST (except business hours, as detailed below)